Pest Problems After Storms – Mosquitoes

 - Clear silt and storm debris from drainage ditches and storm drains so that water flows out and does not stagnate.

 - Fill in holes left by uprooted trees, vehicles or heavy equipment.

 - Larger water-filled holes and objects, such as swimming pools that become stagnant from lack of maintenance can be treated with an insecticide containing the bacteria Bacillus thuringiensis israelensis (Bti) which does not pose a hazard to animals.

-- In drier areas of the yard, spraying the shrubs where mosquitoes rest will reduce the mosquito population somewhat, but it is not likely to have a significant efffect, particularly if your neighbors do not take any steps to reduce breeding sites as well.
-Some mosquitoes species travel a 100 yards or less while other can fly one-quarter mile or more in search of blood meals.
+- In drier areas of the yard, spraying the shrubs where mosquitoes rest will reduce the mosquito population somewhat, but it is not likely to have a significant effect, particularly if your neighbors do not take any steps to reduce breeding sites as well.
+Some mosquitoes species travel 100 yards or less while others can fly one-quarter mile or more in search of blood meals.
 Be very careful when spraying yards.
 Make sure that the pesticide does not drift into neighboring properties.
 Check before you spray and watch out for children or pets.
 Do not spray vegetables and other edible plants unless the pesticide you use is labeled for that type of use.
 Also, most products require that you avoid spraying when bees and other pollinators are visiting flowering plants.
 If your community has severe mosquito populations, contact your local Health Department to find out if any area-wide spraying is being planned.

 For additional information, see: